 "Ms. Smith has made a difficult choice, a choice which she has the right to make," Conrad said.
 "This court has found that she is competent to make that choice."

 Egan, 68, is charged with two

-Smit and ner boy delia ing for her mother.
+ing for her mother.

-When Smith went to retriev paperwork about the proposed Egan shot her and then fired boyfriend, missing him, investisaid.
-SINKING Continued from A3 what they could do to reduce the contaminates from seeping into the lake.
-"Well, you can start by taking a look at what pesticides and fertilizers you put on your golf course ... what residents put on their lawns" Wirth said.
-"All of these pollutants find their way eventually into the water."
-Henry "Hank" Crull, a CCC resident, who is also committed to "saving" the lake, had heard that Wildwood Estates, which is located on the west bank of the lake, was siphoning out lake water through six-inch pipes to use on lawns and shrubs.
-This rumor was denied by Bob Snyder, a Wildwood Estates resident, who also attended the "fact-finding" meeting.
+When Smith went to retriev paperwork about the proposed Egan shot her and then fired boyfriend, missing him, investi said.

+S

+Cont'

+to one

+dios o

+tion h

+ing in

+viewe

+Make

+Chan

+excep

+LSCO

+at 8 p

+late.

+So La "Ne This rumor was denied by Bob Snyder, a Wildwood Estates resident, who also attended the "fact-finding" meeting.
 Wirth pledged that the water district would thoroughly investigate all the concerns of Continental residents.
 "In the event it is learned that lack of rain is the primary cause for the low water level of Lake Okahumpka, this doesn't mean there isn't a possibility for improvement.
 The culverts along the Florida Power right of way need to be examined more closely.
 There may be a connection with the Hog Eye sink."
 At the conclusion of the meeting, Gail Bass, State Rep. Everett Kelly's legislative aide, suggested that another meeting be convened in the fall to review progress.
-Cont' to one "Ne dios o tion h ing in viewe Make La Chan excep LSCC at 8 p So late.

 SUMTER Continued from A3 company with a conditional advantage," Thornton said.
 Archie Lowry, contractor for O'Keef would be punished for delays caused by circumstances outside of their control.
 "A contractor is not in control if a supplier does not provide the drywall," he said.
-"The contracts protect all clause, but Thornton said th mission would then have to the bidding.
-Rutter said this needed to be finished with days and that time could not ed on rangement for A RESIDENT OWNED-COMMUNITY November 18, 1999 Mr. Al Coogler, Chair Ex-Officio Withlacoochee River Basin Board Southwest Florida Water Management District 2379 Broad Street Brooksville, FL 34609-6899 Subject: FY2000 Funding Request for Lake Okahumpka Outfall Retrofit Dear Mr. Coogler:
+"The contracts protect all clause, but Thornton said the mission would then have to the bidding.
+Rutter said this needed to be finished with days and that time could not ed on r A RESIDENT OWNED-COMMUNITY COUNTRY CLUB GONTINENT November 18, 1999 Mr. Al Coogler, Chair Ex-Officio Withlacoochee River Basin Board Southwest Florida Water Management District 2379 Broad Street Brooksville, FL 34609-6899 Subject: FY2000 Funding Request for Lake Okahumpka Outfall Retrofit Dear Mr. Coogler: